There is not enough diversity in fashion, but this is not a new statement.

-Runways are the first and most visual layers in fashion to cover diversity.
+Runways are the first and most visible layers in fashion that cover diversity.
 Still, diversity needs to be addressed in every layer of this industry.
 Louis Vuitton’s show by Pharrell Williams in Paris.
 Image Courtesy of the New York Times.

-The fashion industry is enormous.
 Just in 2022, fashion represented 556 billion dollars in the USA alone.
-There are so many jobs and work behind this huge amount of money, and a common misconception in fashion is to believe that fashion is only what happens on the fashion runway.
-There are fashion merchandising, marketing strategies, and campaigns to introduce collections and new products.
-There are sewers, patternmakers, designers, researchers, illustrators, and sample makers.
-Then there is the business side of the fashion company, which takes care of financing, human resources, IT, and partnerships.
+There are so many jobs and work behind this huge amount of money, and a common misconception in fashion is to believe that fashion is only what happens on the runway during fashion week.
+There are fashion merchandising jobs, marketing strategies, and campaigns to introduce collections and new products.
+There are sewers, pattern-makers, designers, researchers, illustrators, and sample makers.
+Then there is the business side of the fashion company, which takes care of finance, human resources, IT, and partnerships.
+There's also a growing UX/UI team in charge of websites, apps, and social media presence to expand and enhance the interactions of the customer with the fashion industry.
+The list continues to grow as the industry itself evolves and adapts to the needs of the consumer.

 Fashion shows don’t represent the full scope of diversity in the fashion industry.
 Chanel Couture fall 2023.